rubeun/memory-game/README.md

 - User clicks on individual cards to reveal the card
 - The next card the user clicks on will reveal either a matching or different card.
 If the card matches, they both stay open.
 If not, they both flip back to hidden and the game continues
 - Each click registers as a move and will be incremented.
-- When all cards are revelead, the game ends with the score shown as number of moves made.
+- When all cards are revelead, the game ends with the score shown as number of moves made and time taken.
+- 3 stars awarded for 32 moves or less, 2 stars for 46 or less and 1 star 47 upwards